Guide to Website Monitoring Best Practices

 If a problem arises, website monitoring allows you to dig into past data to get to the root of the issue.
 Instead of masking the symptoms, you can uproot the cause.

-By understanding and analyzing the past failure patterns, you can identify underlying problems and predict future failures.
+By understanding and analysing the past failure patterns, you can identify underlying problems and predict future failures.
 Effective website monitoring solution helps you act proactively.

 Best Practices: How to set up your website monitoring solution